2020 & The 6th Anti-Money Laundering Directive (AMLD6)Salvus Team

 The crime of money laundering may involve dual criminality, which is the principle that a crime may be committed in one jurisdiction before its financial proceeds are laundered in another.
 AMLD6 addresses the issue of dual criminality by introducing specific requirements for sharing information between jurisdictions so that a criminal prosecution for the connected offenses can take place in more than one EU member state.

 The provisions under AMLD6 for dual criminality require the member states to criminalize certain predicate offenses whether they are illegal in that jurisdiction or not, including terrorism, drug trafficking, human trafficking, sexual exploitation, racketeering, and corruption.
 The member states involved in prosecution shall work together to centralize legal proceedings within a single jurisdiction.
 The AMLD6 sets out a range of factors for the authorities to consider when deciding how and where to conduct prosecutions, including the victims’ country of origin, the nationality (or residence) of the offender, and the jurisdiction in which the offense took place.

-SALVUS advices investment firms and investment professionals, train personnel, and obtains licenses for its clients, associates, and partners.
+SALVUS advises investment firms and investment professionals, trains personnel, and obtains licenses for its clients, associates, and partners.
 AML Directives and Regulations are a particular area of our expertise.

 We remain at your disposal should you have any questions on the new regulatory frameworks, our Anti-Money Laundering (AML) Service, or on how to get successfully prepared for the CySEC AML Certification.
 Contact us at [email protected]

 Should you be interested to read about Anti-Money Laundering, please visit the selected articles below:

 - The Next Regulatory Regime of Anti-Money Laundering (AMLD5)

 - AML: suspicious activity reporting and ML offences